zouzhekang/YJYpaper/README.md

 >I believe there seems to indeed exist some positive relationship between fertility and domestic violence incidence

-Suspected writing "this paper" as "I"; "seems to indeed" has serious grammatical issues.
+Suspected writing "this thesis" as "I"; "seems to indeed" has serious grammatical issues.

 19. Typo (third line of page 18):